amandoabreu/amandoabreu.github.io/index.markdown

 me: "Amando Abreu"
 hello: "Hey there!"
 ---
-I can help you with software teams and products <a href="https://amandoabreu.com/fractional-cto/">check it out!</a>
+I help you with software teams and products <a href="https://amandoabreu.com/fractional-cto/">check it out!</a>